 The problem with medical marijuana (besides the possibility of getting a strain that is high in THC) is that it’s not currently legal everywhere.
 In the United States, you must be living in certain states and obtain a prescription from a doctor to receive medical marijuana.

-Cannabidiol oil that comes from industrial hemp plants, like the products found on our website, are a different story.
-The FDA of the United States considers hemp oil (and it’s derivative CBD) to be a dietary supplement since they are made from industrial hemp plants.
+Cannabidiol CBD oil that comes from hemp plants, like the products found on our website, are a different story.
+The FDA of the United States considers hemp oil (and it’s derivative CBD) to be a nutritional supplement since they are made from hemp plants.

 If you live in the US, this means you don’t need a prescription and can legally purchase and consume Cannabidiol in any state.